agilie/VolumeControlView/README.md

 [Agilie Team](https://agilie.com/en/ios-development-services) would like to offer you our new lightweight open-source library called VolumeControlView.
 This library can act as any controller and can be easily integrated into your project.

-When can you use AGMobileGift?
+When can you use VolumeControlView?

 Problems?
 Check the [Issues](https://github.com/agilie/VolumeControlView/issues) block to find the solution or create an new issue that we will fix asap.